Weakly Private Information Retrieval from Heterogeneously Trusted Servers: Preliminaries

 \subsection{The TSC Code and its Permuted Variant}

+We briefly review the TSC code in \cite{tian2019capacity}, and propose one permuted variant of this code that is suitable for our cases where limited information leakage is allowed.
+In the TSC code, each message consists of symbols $L = N-1$, i.e.,

-The TSC code given in \cite{tian2019capacity} will play an instrumental role in this work.
-In this code, the message length is $L = N-1$.
-A dummy symbol $W_k[0]=0$ is prepended at the beginning of all messages.
-To better facilitate the construction of the new code, particularly in a heterogeneous environment, we provide below a variation of the original construction, which can be viewed as probabilistic sharing between the permutations (over $N$ servers) of the PIR code in \cite{tian2019capacity}.
+where a dummy symbol $W_k[0]=0$ is prepended at the beginning of all messages.
+To better facilitate the construction of the new code, especially in a heterogeneous setting, we provide a variation of the original construction, which can be viewed as probabilistic sharing between all permutations (over $N$ servers) of the PIR code in \cite{tian2019capacity}.